floklimm/shinyTutorial/shinyTutorial.md

 > Implement these changes in appearance.

-Finally, we will make a node's size proportional to it's degree
+Penultimately, we will make a node's size proportional to it's degree

 ```
 nodes$size = 5*occurrencesClean
 ```

-> Change the nodes' sizes.
+> Make all nodes' size five-fold their degree with the code above.

+For the final task, we do not provide code but you should use the provided tool:

+> Create a new input-slider (or alternatively, radio buttons, or a selection box) that allows the user to change the proportionality factor of the node size.

 ### Optional: Publish the application (Internet required)
 Thus far, we run the application on our local machine.
 The main aim of creating the app, however, is to make it accessible to other scientists.
 To do this, there are two options: